DanielLedger/ConfigMenuGenerator/README.md

 ### Global options.

-These work on all possible forms of input:
+These work on all possible forms of input, and also section containers:

 - classes: The list of HTML classes inputs should have.
 Either a space-delimited string or an array of strings.
 - labelClasses: The list of HTML classes labels should have.
 Same as above.
 - displayName: The name to display when showing the option, instead of the key's name.
 Doesn't inherit (as that'd be dumb).

+### String input options.

+These only work on inputs of type string:

+- options: What are the allowed options for a given input.
+Note that this is purely asthetic: a clever user can easily bypass this, so it MUST be validated serverside as well.
+This automatically converts the input to a `select` field.